agraef/ez-ag/README.md

-As a bonus, I've thrown in an [Ardour][] MIDI map (Livid_GuitarWing.map in the sources), which can be used to hook up the Wing to Ardour's Generic MIDI Control, either directly or through the pass-through option of the gwing subpatch secribed above.
+As a bonus, I've thrown in an [Ardour][] MIDI map (Livid_GuitarWing.map in the sources), which can be used to hook up the Wing to Ardour's Generic MIDI Control, either directly or through the pass-through option of the gwing subpatch described above.
 It assigns buttons 11-14 on the Wing to some of Ardour's transport controls (at present: start, stop, as well as the metronome click and loop toggles; you may want to adjust this to your liking or employ it as a blueprint for doing your own map for your favorite DAW).
 The rest of